Welcome to my H2OBungalow home tour!

 My kitchen is compact.
 What it lacks in space, I think it makes up for in style and functionality.
 We moved the kitchen back to its original location and built this small island.
 It’s a lifesaver, the long drawers on the other side hold my pots & pans, utensil drawers and a wine fridge.
 I use the counter space for everything including my crafts:) I‘ve organized this room to get the most useable space from every nook and cranny.

 I love the extra storage in the tall cabinets and how they make the room seem a lot larger.
 We have yet to tackle lighting.
 I don’t plan on keeping this ceiling fan here…it’s almost as big as my kitchen!

 If I were to give advice on renovating, I’d say don’t be afraid to change things up when your taking on a project like a new kitchen.
 This pantry was the original doorway to what was the 3rd bedroom.
-We combined a miniscule closet and a two foot hallway to make a kitchen pantry.
+We combined an itty bitty closet and a two foot hallway to make a kitchen pantry.
 This space has been a blessing!

 Our kitchen and living area open up to the dining room.
 Yes, this room is really only 7 feet wide.
 I used a few tricks to make it seem larger and it works just fine for our family.
 We eat dinner here every night.
 You’ll notice my orange wall which was an early attempt at an Ombre Wall.

 I’m still on the fence about it…some days I like it and others I’d have no problem painting over it.

 Our 1950’s home only came with one full bathroom and it was located just off the living area.
 For almost two years, we all shared this bathroom.
 This Family Bath Renovation was an awesome project.
 It doesn’t look anything like it did when we moved in!